Authored by the expert who managed and guided the team behind the Australia Property Pack

 Is for-sale inventory shrinking in Tasmania as of 2026?

-The single most likely reason inventory is shrinking in Tasmania specifically is that existing homeowners are reluctant to sell and lose their favorable mortgage rates locked in before 2022, combined with weak new construction failing to add sufficient fresh stock to the market.
+The most likely reason inventory is shrinking in Tasmania is that many existing homeowners locked in low fixed-rate mortgages during 2020 to 2022 and are reluctant to sell and refinance at higher rates, combined with limited new construction feeding the for-sale pipeline.

 Are homes selling faster in Tasmania as of 2026?